starkdg/mtree/README.md

 # MTree

 Distance-based indexing structure.
-Elements from the indexed data set are selected at each level of the tree hierarcy to serve as routing objects.
+Elements from the indexed data set are selected at each level of the tree hierarchy to serve as routing objects.
 Elements are further sorted into child nodes based on its distance from the routing object at each level.
 Those elements that fall under the median distance of all the distances from the routing object go into one child node.
-All those aboe the median distance go into the other child node.
+All those above the median distance go into the other child node.

 ## Performance